jcass77/django-apscheduler/README.md

 Features of this package include:

 - A custom `DjangoJobStore`: an [APScheduler job store](https://apscheduler.readthedocs.io/en/latest/extending.html#custom-job-stores) that persists scheduled jobs to the Django database.
+You can view the scheduled jobs and monitor the job execution directly via the Django admin interface:

   ![Jobs](docs/screenshots/job_overview.png)

-- The job store also maintains a history of all executions of the currently scheduled jobs, along with status codes and exceptions (if any).
+- The job store also maintains a history of all job executions of the currently scheduled jobs, along with status codes and exceptions (if any):

   ![Jobs](docs/screenshots/execution_overview.png)

-- You can view the scheduled jobs and monitor the job execution directly via the Django admin interface.
+- **Note** that APScheduler will [automatically remove jobs](https://apscheduler.readthedocs.io/en/latest/userguide.html#removing-jobs) that are not scheduled to trigger again from the job store.
+This will also delete the corresponding job execution entries for that job from the database (i.e. job execution logs are only maintained for 'active' jobs.)

 - Job executions can also be triggered manually via the DjangoJob admin page.
 In order to prevent long running jobs from causing the Django request to time out, the combined maximum run time for all APScheduler jobs started in this way is 15 seconds.
 This timeout value can be configured via the `APSCHEDULER_RUN_NOW_TIMEOUT` setting.